 For more tips on how to build and protect your online reputation, see these resources:

-Of all these examples of Off-Page SEO, there’s one that will have more impact on how your website performs in the search results than any other.
+Of all these examples of SEO off-page techniques, there’s one that will have more impact on how your website performs in the search results than any other.

 You’ve probably guessed it – backlinks.